 With more than 500 million active users on facebook alone, 50% of which are active daily, have on average 130 friends each, are connected to 80 community pages, groups and events and create around 90 pieces of content each month, the question Marketers may be asking is perhaps not “why should we use social media?” but “how do I get started?”.

-The following article outlines some factors worth considering if you are thinking about embracing social media.
+The following article outlines some factors worth considering if you are thinking about embarking on a social media marketing strategy.

 1. Know Why You Are Using Social Media